 And I told him at lunch, look, if you're for the balanced budget amendment, why wouldn't you vote for this budget?

-Because Republicans and Democrats are mostly alike, and the Republican the Republican Party's become basically a watered down version of the Democratic Party, but they're pretty close.
+Because Republicans and Democrats are mostly alike, and the Republican Party has become basically a watered-down version of the Democratic Party, but they're pretty close.

 This is the problem I've had over the last several months.

-The spending bills that we put forward and the annual deficit exceeding a trillion dollars is exactly why I ran for office, because I thought President Obama was spending too much and borrowing too much, and now the Republicans are doing the same thing.
+The spending bills that we've put forward and the annual deficit exceeding a trillion dollars is exactly why I ran for office because I thought President Obama was spending too much and borrowing too much, and now the Republicans are doing the same thing.

-All right, Senator Rand Paul, keep up the good work.
+All right, Senator Ram Paul, keep up the good work.

 We do appreciate it.